-- The Transitional Leadership Team and church planter shall inform the director in writing that the mission church has at least two men prepared as elder candidates, other than the church planter, and desires that the men be assessed by the BOCE. - The director presents the request to the BOCE. - The BOCE approves the request and appoints an Assessment Committee.
+- The church planter identifies potential elder candidates and discusses the men with the Transitional Leadership Team.
+The Transitional Leadership Team will give initial input to the church planter. - The Transitional Leadership Team along with the church planter will meet and interview the potential elder candidates.
+The TLT will discuss the potential elder candidates and give feedback to the church planter.
+The TLT will recommend the elder designees to be trained for eldership. - The Transitional Leadership Team and church planter shall inform the director in writing that the mission church has at least two men prepared as elder candidates, other than the church planter, and desires that the men be assessed by the BOCE. - The director presents the request to the BOCE. - The BOCE approves the request and appoints an Assessment Committee.
 Normally the committee to assess committed participants would conduct the Elder Candidate Assessment.
-The director will appoint a new Assessment Committee if necessary. - The director of the Church Extension will designate one of the appointed Assessment Committee members to act as chairman of the committee. - The chairman will inform the other men on the committee of their appointment.
+The director will appoint a new Assessment Committee if necessary. - The director of the Church Extension will designate one of the appointed Assessment Committee members to act as chairman of the committee.

+- The chairman will inform the other men on the committee of their appointment.
 If anyone does not want to serve, the chairman will contact the director and he will seek another candidate to be approved by the committee. - The chairman will arrange with the church planter for a visit to the mission church and a meeting with all elder candidates.
 (See suggested format in previous section on Committed Participants Assessment, II.
 Procedures.)